abstracter-io/atomic-release/docs/exec-command.md

 # ExecaCommand

-An abstract class with a method to create a child process using node `child_process` module.
+An abstract class with a method to create a child process using `node:child_process` module.

 ### Config